aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_03_AzureLocks.md

 4. On the **Delete storage account** blade, we notice that the delete button is disabled with the following warning sign :

-	>**'storage-acc-name' can't be deleted because this resource or its parent has a lock.
+	>**'storage-acc-name' can't be deleted because this resource or its parent has a delete lock.
 Locks must be removed before this resource can be deleted.**

    >**Note**:  You have now verified that a **Delete** lock will allow configuration changes but stop accidental deletion.